 Symptoms of overdose

-Note: The unwanted side effects inside Less Common category above could also occur or become worse as soon as you stop taking chloroquine.
+Note: The unwanted side effects in the Less Common category above could also occur or become worse once you stop taking chloroquine.

-Some unwanted effects may occur that usually don't need medical attention.
-These side effects might go away during treatment as the body adjusts for the medicine.
-Also, your quality of life care professional may be able to tell you about ways to avoid or reduce a few of these side effects.
-Check with your wellbeing care professional if these things side effects continue or are bothersome or if you've questions about them:
+Some unwanted side effects may occur that always usually do not need medical attention.
+These side effects may go away during treatment because your body adjusts on the medicine.
+Also, your quality of life care professional may be able to inform you of ways to prevent or reduce a few of these unwanted effects.
+Check with your health care professional if the following negative effects continue or are bothersome or if you've got questions about them:

 difficulty in seeing to read